-As at September 30, 2017, the Company's marketable securities and long-term investment in NexGen shares were valued at \$663 and \$53,285, respectively.
-The Company could sell investments to generate funds required to settle its obligations as they arise, however, management intends to hold the Company's marketable securities and long-term investments until it becomes advantageous to sell the investments (or portions thereof) or liquidity concerns necessitate such sale.
+As at September 30, 2018, the Company's marketable securities and long-term investment in NexGen shares were valued at \$1,147 and \$50,378, respectively.
+The Company could sell investments to generate funds required to settle its obligations as they arise, however, management intends to hold the Company's marketable securities and long-term investments until it becomes advantageous to sell the investments or liquidity concerns necessitate such sale.